Improved partial regularity for manifold-constrained minimisers of subquadratic energies

-\begin{remark} As remarked above, it may happen that~$\Sigma=\Omega$; this fact is exploited by Rivi\`ere~\cite{Riviere-harmonic_mostro} to construct a weakly harmonic map that is discontinuous on a dense set.
-Consider, for instance, the case $\Omega = B^3$ is the unit ball in~$\R^3$, $\NN$ is the unit sphere~$\SS^2\subseteq\R^3$, $k=3$ (the assumption~\eqref{H} is then statisfied, because~$\SS^2$ is simply connected) and~$p=2$.
-In this case, $\Sigma$ can be identified with the support of the distributional Jacobian, which is defined for any~$u\in (L^\infty\cap W^{1,2})(B^3, \, \R^3)$ as
+\begin{remark} As remarked above, it may happen that~$\Sigma(u)=\Omega$; this fact is exploited by Rivi\`ere~\cite{Riviere-harmonic_mostro} to construct a weakly harmonic map that is discontinuous on a dense set.
+Consider, for instance, the case $\Omega = B^3$ is the unit ball in~$\R^3$, $\NN$ is the unit sphere~$\SS^2\subseteq\R^3$, $k=3$ (the assumption~\eqref{H} is then satisfied, because~$\SS^2$ is simply connected) and~$p=2$.
+In this case, $\Sigma(u)$ is the support of the distributional Jacobian, which is defined for any~$u\in (L^\infty\cap W^{1,2})(B^3, \, \R^3)$ as

 Indeed, $u$ is a strong $W^{1,2}$-limit of smooth maps~$B^3\to\SS^2$ if and only if~$\J u = 0$ on~$B^3$ \cite{Bethuel1990}.
 Let~$(Q_j)_{j\geq 1}$ be an enumeration of the points of $B^3$ with rational coordinates, and let $P_j := Q_j + (2^{-j}\pi, \, 0, \, \ldots, \, 0)$.
 Let~$B^\prime$ be a slightly larger ball, that contains all the $P_j$'s.
 By applying \cite[Lemma~A2]{Riviere-harmonic_mostro} repeatedly, we can construct a sequence of maps~$u_n\in H^1(B^\prime, \, \SS^2)$ such that $u_n$ is smooth on~$B^\prime\setminus\{P_j, \, Q_j\}_{j=1}^n$, $\J u = \frac{4\pi}{3}\sum_{i=1} (\delta_{P_j} - \delta_{Q_j})$ and